Exit pupil: Visual instruments

 The aperture of this optical system is the edge of the objective lens.
-The exit pupil is an image of the aperture made by the optics following it; divergent rays from each point in the aperture plane come together again in the exit pupil.
+The exit pupil is the image of the aperture made by the optics following it (here it is the eyepiece as the 2nd optics in the black housing); divergent rays from each point in the aperture plane come together again in the exit pupil.

-To use an optical instrument, the entrance pupil of the viewer's eye (the image of the anatomical pupil as seen through the cornea) must be aligned with and be of similar size to the instrument's exit pupil.
-This configuration properly couples the optical system to the eye and avoids vignetting because the eye captures all of the rays exiting the instrument.
+To use an image-enhancing optical instrument (e.g., telescopes, microscopes, and binoculars), the entrance pupil of the viewer's eye (the image of the anatomical pupil as seen through the cornea) must be aligned with and be of similar size to the instrument's exit pupil.
+This configuration will properly couple the optical system to the eye.
+Putting the eye's entrance pupil at the same place of the exit pupil avoids vignetting because the eye captures all of the chief rays exiting the instrument.
 The location of the exit pupil thus determines the eye relief of an eyepiece.
 Good eyepiece designs produce an exit pupil of diameter approximating the eye's apparent pupil diameter and located about 20 mm away from the last surface of the eyepiece for the viewer's comfort.
 If the disc is larger than the eye's pupil, then light will be lost instead of entering the eye.
 If the disc is too close to the last surface of the eyepiece, then the eye will have to be uncomfortably close for viewing; if too far away, then the observer will have difficulty maintaining the eye's alignment with the disc because there is no instrumental help to physically hold the eye position.